 Even historic Arab Street in historic Kampong Glam was lined with Eras Tour merchandise, photo booths and Taylor Swift music playing on unseen speakers.

-Highlights from the concert
+Highlights from the Eras Tour concert in Singapore

 Attending the Eras Tour in Singapore was a once-in-a-lifetime experience that I’ll treasure forever.
 Trying to pick a favorite moment from the show is nearly impossible, so I’ll give you the highlights: